-Direct enquiries regarding this report should be submitted to: Amy Bristow, Project Officer, Improvement Service
+Direct enquiries regarding this report should be submitted to: Amy Bristow, Project Officer, Improvement Service i.
+Purpose of the Report

 Email: amy.bristow@improvementservice.org.uk

 It was agreed at the meeting of the High-Level Group on 8th December 2021 that Heads of Planning Scotland, the Royal Town Planning Institute and the Improvement Service would undertake collaborative research to explore the options available to support the growth of entrants into the planning profession in Scotland.
 The objectives and expected outcomes of the research were to: